 But damn near any resistance training someone does if they have no prior training is going to garner a muscle building response.
 Beware the lofty promises of the glossy fitness mags.
-Three sets of ten reps is not a cure-all for the muscularly challenged.
-The Gym Junkies muscle buiding program would be a better starting point for people with prior training experience.
+Three sets of ten reps are not a cure-all for the muscularly challenged.
+The Gym Junkies muscle building program would be a better starting point for people with prior training experience.

 So when the real world strikes – and the real world always strikes – and you have to lift a couch or push a car or pull your dog off of the mailman, you’ll find that all of your machine work doesn’t quite transfer to the task at hand.
 Skeletal and muscular injuries are a risk in ANY exercise program.
 A deadlift isn’t bungee jumping.
 Grab the bar and move some damn weight!